Asteroid User Guide

 Lists and tuples may be nested,

 Unlike lists, tuples are immutable.
 This means that their contents cannot be changed once they have been declared.
-The following code block demonstrates this,
+The following program demonstrates this,

 Which will print out the following message: